simon8800/DA-NOTES/javascript/notes.md

 ## FUNCTIONS

-### toString
+### Number.toString

-number.toString accepts 1 optional argument.
+Number.toString accepts 1 optional argument.

 > Optional.
 Which base to use for representing a numeric value.
 Must be an integer between 2 and 36. - From w3school